Examples of Confirmation Bias and How to Think Critically

 An example of a nonwhite killer getting sympathetic media coverage

 Confirmation bias is a likely explanation.
 Confirmation bias occurs when people actively seek out information which confirms existing opinions while avoiding sources which contradicts them.
-However, this sounds very deliberate.
-In fact, confirmation bias often occurs subconsciously.
+While this sounds very deliberate, confirmation bias is usually subconscious.
 When people either want something to be true, or when they repeatedly hear that something is true, they will believe it's true regardless of what evidence and facts actually show.
 Information that confirms prior beliefs or prejudices jump out at them, while those that are contradictory don't stand out.

 Societal Effects of Confirmation Bias

 Confirmation bias can have significant effects on society.
 An example of this is Donald Trump winning the presidency partly by exploiting fears that immigrants entering the United States are a significant source of crime.

 "When Mexico sends its people, they're not sending their best...They're sending people that have lots of problems, and they're bringing those problems with us.
 They're bringing drugs.
 They're bringing crime.
 They're rapists.
 And some, I assume, are good people."

 This statement suggests that most Mexican immigrants are dangerous and a few are good.
 Yet the evidence shows the opposite.
 Immigrants are less likely to commit crimes than people born in the United States.
 Many Americans falsely believe that hordes of dangerous criminals are crossing our borders and committing crimes but according to a study by the Cato Institute that isn't true:

 "As a percentage of their respective populations, there were 56 percent fewer criminal convictions of illegal immigrants than of native-born Americans in Texas in 2015.
 The criminal conviction rate for legal immigrants was about 85 percent below the native-born rate."